Managing statistics on tables in SQL Data Warehouse

 CREATE STATISTICS col1_stats ON dbo.table1 (col1) WITH SAMPLE = 50 PERCENT;

-D. Create single-column statistics on only some of the rows
+Create single-column statistics on only some of the rows

-For example, you could use filtered statistics when you plan to query a specific partition of a large partitioned table.
+For example, you can use filtered statistics when you plan to query a specific partition of a large partitioned table.
 By creating statistics on only the partition values, the accuracy of the statistics will improve, and therefore improve query performance.

 CREATE STATISTICS stats_col1 ON table1(col1) WHERE col1 > '2000101' AND col1 < '20001231';

 For the query optimizer to consider using filtered statistics when it chooses the distributed query plan, the query must fit inside the definition of the statistics object.
-Using the previous example, the query's where clause needs to specify col1 values between 2000101 and 20001231.
+Using the previous example, the query's WHERE clause needs to specify col1 values between 2000101 and 20001231.

-E. Create single-column statistics with all the options
+Create single-column statistics with all the options

 CREATE STATISTICS stats_col1 ON table1 (col1) WHERE col1 > '2000101' AND col1 < '20001231' WITH SAMPLE = 50 PERCENT;